Alta Via 1 – Hut-to-Hut Walking Holiday

 Optional Extras

-Private Rooms – These can be reserved in advance in some of the mountain huts if available at a supplement of Ā£20pp/night
+Private Rooms – These can be reserved in advance in some mountain huts, if available, at a supplement of £20pp/night.
+Booking early is recommended.

 Travel

 This holiday starts in Cortina d’Ampezzo and ends in Belluno.
-We recommend flying into and out of either Venice Marco Polo or Treviso airport where a private transfer will take you directly to your first hotel in Cortina.
-At the end of your holiday a private transfer will take you back to Venice or Treviso from Belluno in time to meet your flight home.
+We recommend flying into and out of Venice Marco Polo or Venice Treviso airports.
+Private airport transfers at the start and end of your stay are included in your holiday.

 Itinerary